leoebfolsom/leoebfolsom.github.io/README.md

 ## vim

+### editor modes
-When using vim, you can either be in "insert" mode or "normal" mode (not sure what that’s called--le
+When using vim, you can either be in one of several modes.
+Here'll, I'll explain "insert" and "normal" modes.
+(I'll add others as I learn about them.)

-Insert mode is similar to the way you’d normally interact with a text editor.
+**Insert mode** is similar to the way you’d normally interact with a text editor.

-Normal mode means that you can use a variety of commands to navigate the file INCLUDING some commands that actually change the content of the file.
+**Normal mode** means that you can use a variety of commands to navigate the file INCLUDING some commands that actually change the content of the file.

-To enter insert mode while viewing a file using vim: type `i` (which stands for “insert”).
+To enter insert mode while viewing a file using vim: type `i` (which stands for "insert").

-To exit edit mode while viewing a file using vim: type `esc` (the actual escape button).
+To exit insert mode and re-enter normal mode: type `esc` (the actual escape button).

-_Note: if you want to set your command line (e.g., while using VS Code or Terminal) to vi editing mode (which could drive you nuts, could make your life easier, or could be a way of forcing yourself to learn those keystrokes), you can do so with this command: set -o vi to activate it (and set -o emacs to revert)._
+### keystrokes

-Now, on to some basic and essential `vi` keystrokes:
+Now, on to some important `vi` keystrokes:

 `:w`: Save.